 Even with treatment, withdrawal can be very overwhelming.
 Whether you need a patient ear or a distraction, our compassionate staff will also provide you with companionship during this transitional time.

 We want to remind you that a medical detox’s chief concern is to treat the physical addiction.
 Addiction goes beyond this, however, to imbalance your psychological states as well.
 For this reason, and to build the strongest foundation for recovery, we recommend that you to progress directly to one of our research-based inpatient treatment programs.

 How Do We Treat Alcohol Addiction?

 A personalized and integrated blend of counseling, therapy and other modalities will be used to maximize your success within our inpatient treatment programs.
-These include:

 - Motivational Interviewing (MI)